Forcing Your Landlord to Repair

 A landlord must make a rental unit habitable both prior to and during a lease.
-The landlord is legally required to make all necessary repairs to ensure habitability.
+The landlord is legally required to make all necessary repairs to ensure habitability throughout a tenancy.
 The case of Green v.
-Superior Court held that all residential rental agreements contain an implied warranty of habitability.
+Superior Court held that all residential rental agreements contain an implied warranty of habitability, which means regardless of what your lease says, your landlord has a duty to ensure the unit is livable, safe, and not in need of repair.
 A landlord is responsible for repairing all serious defects that affect a rental unit’s habitability.
-In addition the landlord is responsible for any significant failures to comply with state and local building and health codes.
+In addition, the landlord is responsible for any significant failures to comply with state and local building and health codes.

 What are a tenant’s responsibilities regarding repairs?